 19. The applicant of a selected film agrees that up to three minutes of their film may be used by the Festival in promotional activities including screening a clip on television and/or on the festival website, and/or on the screens at the Festival venues (trailers included).

 20. All films chosen to be part of the Aegean Film Festival are encouraged to use the “Official Selection” laurels of the Aegean Film Festival on their publicity.
 Only the winning film are allowed to use the "Winning Film" Laurels of the festival.

 21. In the event of disagreement concerning the interpretation of the regulations, the interpretation of the festival will take precedence.

-25. Submissions may NOT be withdrawn from the Festival once they have been selected and after the notification date of the applicants, except at the sole discretion of the Festival.
+24. Submissions may not be withdrawn from the Festival once they have been selected and after the notification date of the applicants, except at the sole discretion of the Festival.